 Then I got out my grandma’s old food mill and ran the mush through it a scoop at a time.
 The food mill is such a cool invention.
 It traps the solids on top and pushes the puree through small holes into the container below.
 My grandma’s isn’t the most efficient version, but it does get the job done.

-I ended up with three-pint jars of wonderfully pink apple sauce.
+I ended up with three pint jars of wonderfully pink apple sauce.
 I left one in the fridge to eat right away and froze the other two for later consumption.
 These, too, could be canned if you so desired.
-The flavor of the applesauce was nice without any additional spicing since the apples had been cooked with the spice bag containing nutmeg, cinnamon and cloves and had also retained a little of the sweetness from the brine.
+The flavor of the applesauce was nice without any additional spicing since the apples had been cooked with the spice bag containing nutmeg, cinnamon, and cloves and had also retained a little of the sweetness from the brine.
 It was a happy accident that my first try at the Sweet and Sour Crab Apple recipe didn’t work out; I ended up with some great applesauce too.

 Crab Apple Jelly

-When I was looking through Putting Food By for the Sweet and Sour Crab Apple recipe, I happened upon a no-added-pectin jelly recipe as well.
+When I was looking through Putting Food By for the Sweet and Sour Crab Apple recipe, I happened upon a no-added-pectin jelly recipe.
 Since I had so many crab apples, I made some of this as well.
 It was a fairly easy process, which if you’re familiar with making how to make peach jam or jelly — or really any kind of jelly — you could easily tackle!

 The first step, as usual with jelly, was to make an infusion with the apples.
 I put about 4.25 cups of them into my food processor with the shredding blade on it.
 This cut-up apple went into a large pot with three cups of water and onto the stovetop.
 I brought it to a boil then covered it, reduced the heat to a simmer, and let it cook 25 minutes.